port-labs/port-docs/docs/self-service-actions/azure-pipeline/examples/examples.md

 </details>

-You can view [here](../../../build-your-software-catalog/sync-data-to-catalog/api/#generate-an-api-token) how to generate an API token to interact with Port.
+To learn how to generate an API token to interact with Port, look [here](../../../build-your-software-catalog/sync-data-to-catalog/api/#generate-an-api-token).

 ## Create a deployment Blueprint